 The game of hockey is all about speed!
 The faster you can skate the more success you’ll experience on the ice.
 That’s why performing exercises for skating can be a game changer.
 In my opinion the exercises in this post give you the most bang for your buck in regard to increasing skating speed on the ice.
+These exercises fit in perfectly with sprint training, which could be the grandaddy of them all.
 These exercises take into consideration improvements in strength both bilateral and single leg, core stability, lateral power, and speed.
 Everything you need to become more explosive on the ice.
 Now let’s take a look at these exercises for skating faster and explain their importance and application.

 Exercises For Skating Faster Begin with Trap Bar Deadlift